Bloomca-me/bloomca-me.github.io/_drafts/2018-06-30-nodejs-guide-for-frontend-developers.md

 ---
 layout: post
 title: Node.js Guide for Frontend Developers
-keywords: javascript, node.js, nodejs, nodejs guide, tutorial, nodejs guide for frontend developers, nodejs introduction, node.js explanation, streams, event loop, commonjs tutorial, seva zaikov, bloomca, ES2015, ES6, async/await, modern javascript
+keywords: javascript, node.js, nodejs, nodejs guide, tutorial, nodejs guide for frontend developers, nodejs introduction, node.js explanation, node.js guide for people who know javascript, streams, event loop, commonjs tutorial, event emitter, seva zaikov, bloomca, ES2015, ES6, async/await, modern javascript
 ---

 > This guide is focused on frontend developers – people who know JavaScript, but are not very proficient with Node yet.
 I won't focus on the language here – Node.js uses V8, so it is the same interpreter as in Google Chrome, which you probably know about (however, it is possible to run on different VMs, see [node-chakracore](https://github.com/nodejs/node-chakracore)).